compostrap/sidebar-menu/readme.md

 | Marks the hidden drop-down menu | list-hidden  |

 ## Sidebar colors
 Colors are the same as bootstrap.
-Add more colors in [colors.scss](https://github.com/compostrap/sidebar-menu/blob/master/scss/themes/_colors.scss)

 | Color                                                    | Sidebar           | List           | List icons       | Scrollbar           |
 |----------------------------------------------------------|-------------------|----------------|------------------|---------------------|